-32 representatives of FERC, who are our advocates in the Federal process at this point.
-He stated his of postcard mailings versus letter mailings.
-Chairman Harrington stated her belief a letter mailing would 36 be a greater expense strictly because of weight.
-The concept was to provide notification of the proposed 37
+Councilor Koenig questioned if there has been discussion around the difference in cost and effectiveness of postcard mailings versus letter mailings.
+Chairman Harrington stated her belief a letter mailing would be a greater expense strictly because of weight.
+The concept was to provide notification of the proposed project, that the information resource is the website, and to notify and encourage attendance at the March 26th meeting.